Albin Uhrich (1929 - 2020) - Obituary

-He married his wife Elizabeth on June 9th, 1951 and was married for 60 years until her passing.
+He married his wife Elizabeth on June 9th, 1951 and were married for 60 years until her passing.
 During their married life, they enjoyed traveling and card nights with their friends.

 He loved to play golf and tennis with his friends and was an avid San Francisco 49er fan as well as watching baseball, basketball and golf.
 When he wasn't watching sports, he loved playing bingo with his friends at the San Carlos Senior Center.